 Make sure that the system indicator light is off.
 Until a primary user code is set, the keyless ignition will behave as follows.
 Pressing start once will unlock the system while pressing it a second time will start the engine.
-Pressing stop once will turn off the engine wheil pressing it a second time will lock the system.
+Pressing stop once will turn off the engine while pressing it a second time will lock the system.

-To program the primary user code, press buttons one and four at the same time, putting the system in code programming mode.
+To program the primary user code, press the 1/2 button and the 7/8 button at the same time, putting the system in code programming mode.
 The system indicator light will be flashing.